InteractScience: Programmatic and Visually-Grounded Evaluation of Interactive Scientific Demonstration Code Generation: Introduction

 At the same time, existing evaluation methodologies are insufficient for scientific demonstration code generation~\citep{LLMEvaluationSurvey,CodeEvaluationSurvey}.
 Current benchmarks either focus on knowledge question answering~\citep{GPQA,MMLU} or static web code generation~\citep{Web2Code,WebCode2M,WebGenBench}, but rarely assess the combination of functional interactivity and scientifically accurate visualization required in interactive demonstrations.
 Specifically, they lack reliable mechanisms to verify whether user actions correctly trigger the intended scientific behavior, relying on fixed-interval screenshots~\citep{ArtifactsBench} or element-existence checks~\citep{Interaction2Code} without actual interactions.
 Moreover, vision-based evaluations that use Vision-Language Models (VLMs) as judges~\citep{LLM-as-a-Judge-survey1,LLM-as-a-Judge-survey2}, typically without reference snapshots, tend to produce subjective judgments that fail to ensure scientific fidelity~\citep{EduVisBench}.
 These gaps make it difficult to measure whether a model successfully translates abstract scientific principles into a fully functional, interactive application.

 To overcome these limitations, we design a hybrid evaluation framework that combines two complementary components. \textbf{Programmatic Functional Testing (PFT)} introduces deterministic unit test verification of interaction logic, ensuring that user actions trigger the intended behavior. \textbf{Visually-Grounded Qualitative Testing (VQT)} leverages target snapshots as visual oracles, providing grounded references for VLM-as-judge and enabling reliable assessment of visual correctness.
 Together, these two components form a robust methodology for evaluating scientific demonstration code.
-Building on this framework, we construct a new benchmark named \textbf{\textsc{InteractScience}}.
+Building on this framework, we construct a new benchmark named \textbf{InteractScience}.
 It comprises a set of challenging problems across five diverse scientific disciplines: mathematics, physics, chemistry, earth science, and computer science.
 Each problem is accompanied by a complete evaluation suite, including unit test scripts for programmatic user behavior simulation and verification, reference snapshots for visually-grounded assessment of scientific correctness, and checklists for guidance of VLM-based semantic judgement.
-To probe the capabilities of current models, we conduct a large-scale evaluation of 30 prominent open- and closed-source models on \textsc{InteractScience} and provide an in-depth analysis of their performance.
-Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=*] \item We design a hybrid evaluation framework for the task of scientific demonstration code generation, combining programmatic functional testing with visually-grounded qualitative assessment. \item We construct and release the \textsc{InteractScience} benchmark, which includes a complete evaluation suite with unit test scripts, reference snapshots, and checklists. \item We conduct extensive experiments on a wide range of state-of-the-art LLMs and provide a detailed analysis of their performance. \end{enumerate}
+To probe the capabilities of current models, we conduct a large-scale evaluation of 30 prominent open- and closed-source models on InteractScience and provide an in-depth analysis of their performance.
+Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=*] \item We design a hybrid evaluation framework for scientific demonstration code generation, providing the first unified protocol that jointly validates interaction logic and visually grounded scientific fidelity. \item We construct and release the InteractScience benchmark, firstly providing a rigorous evaluation suite with unit test scripts, reference snapshots, and checklist-guided judging. \item We conduct extensive experiments across 30 state-of-the-art LLMs, providing a systematic analysis that exposes current limitations in integrating scientific reasoning with interactive code generation. \end{enumerate}